LilSecret/api-pokemon/README.md

 ## 🏗️ Development

-I build this project for an assignment for Devslopes academy as a 'vanilla js' project.
-We were tasked to build a favorites card web app that shows list of data and user is able to save there likings.
-This is the first project I made using an API.
+I built this project for an assignment for Devslopes Academy as a 'vanilla JS' project.
+We were tasked with creating a favorites card web app that displays a list of cards created from fetched data.
+Additionally, we were required to allow users to save their preferences.
+This is the first project I have completed using an API.

 ## 🤔 Improvements